Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.2.Launch_by_Voice_Recognition/index.md

 ### 3.2.
 Launch the SDL App by Voice recognition
 By short press of the PTT button, voice recognition is activated, and the user can launch and display the SDL App on HU by recognizing the SDL App name.
 Even after launching the SDL App, you can still continue to use Voice Recognition.
-The Voice Recognition is canceled, when it detects a voice key word or a silence during the voice recognition state.In addition, if the HU receives a launching request of the SDL App by Voice Recognition, then the HU will decide that the SDL App can not be launched, (in this case, when the mobile is not connected or the SDL app is not registed, etc.)
+The Voice Recognition is canceled, when it detects a voice key word or a silence during the voice recognition state.
+In addition, if the HU receives a launching request of the SDL App by Voice Recognition, then the HU will decide that the SDL App can not be launched, (in this case, when the mobile is not connected or the SDL app is not registed, etc.)
 Then the HU should notify an error to user.

 The SDL App can be launched by Voice Recognition with Wakeup Word without pressing down the PTT button.
 After detecting the Wakeup Word, the user can continuously use the same microphone for Voice Recognition to launch the SDL App.
 The Wakeup Word is specified in OEM's specification.

 ### 3.3.
 Pronounciation data of App name (ttsName)
 The ttsName is a pronounciation data of SDL App name and it is used for specifying the SDL App.
 The ttsName has multiple pronounciation data as candidates to identify SDL App name, and the format is in text.
 The maximum number of pronounciations data that can be registered for one SDL App is up to 100.
-And, the maximum length of pronounciation data is 500 characters.SDL App name, pronounciation data, and other App information are obtained from SDL App when the SDL App is registed by RPC"RegisterAppInterface", then the Voice Recognition command is registered.
+And, the maximum length of pronounciation data is 500 characters.
+SDL App name, pronounciation data, and other App information are obtained from SDL App when the SDL App is registed by RPC"RegisterAppInterface", then the Voice Recognition command is registered.

 #### 3.3.1.
 Registration of ttsName